 Michigan's property tax credit is a way the State of Michigan helps you pay some of your property taxes if you are a qualified Michigan homeowner or renter.
-You should complete the Property Tax Credit Claim form (MI-1040CR) to see if you qualify for the credit.
+You should complete the Homestead Property Tax Credit Claim form (MI-1040CR) to see if you qualify for the credit.

-The credit, for most people, is based on a comparison between property taxes and total household resources for 2012 or household income for 2011 and prior years.
+The credit, for most people, is based on a comparison between property taxes and total household resources or household income for 2011 and prior years.
 Homeowners pay property taxes directly and renters pay them indirectly with their rent.

 The credit is designed to give the greatest property tax relief to senior citizens, disabled or blind persons and disabled veterans as well as the surviving spouse of a veteran.
 Michigan residents who are not in these groups may also qualify for the credit.

 Your homestead is the place where you have your permanent home.
 It is the place to which you plan to return whenever you go away.
 You must be the owner and occupant or be contracted to pay rent and occupy the dwelling.
 You can only have one homestead at a time.
 Cottages, second homes and property you own and rent/lease to others does not qualify as a homestead.
 College dormitories do not qualify as homesteads.

 Who qualifies for a Homestead Property Tax Credit?

 You may claim a property tax credit if all of the following apply beginning 2012: